JLP Protocol Specification

 github.com/hevnsnt/collider

 Third-party client implementations are welcome in any language with TCP socket support; the IDL is the single source of truth.
-Carry forward the v3 kangaroo_type / start_offset_* fields in WORK_ASN and the type-mismatch ban behavior or the pool server will mark your implementation as a modified binary on the first wrong-type DP.
+Set the header flags byte to your protocol version (3 or 4); the server negotiates per connection and answers you in your own version.
+Carry forward the v3 kangaroo_type / start_offset_* fields in WORK_ASN and emit only the DP type matching your assignment.
+A v4 client additionally commits a checkpoint-walk Merkle root on every DP and answers CHALLENGE frames; a v3 client submits DP_BATCH_V2 and is never challenged.